tscanlin/pistachio/README.md

 ================
 Copyright Optimizely, Inc., All Rights Reserved.

 The `pistachio` module exists to load credentials stored on S3.
+This package understands nothing about how your S3 security is managed.
+This package assumes it has access to the S3 bucket/folder(s) you set it to use.

 ## Quickstart
 Put a `pistachio.yaml` file in your project repo with the following content: